Hockey Reference Blog

 Preseason Odds: Stanley Cup +400

 In the spring of ’93, the Pittsburgh Penguins unleashed a firestorm on the ice.
 Mario Lemieux, healthy and hungry, led the charge as they ripped through 17 straight wins, a franchise record, and the NHL’s gold standard.
-Opponents withered under the Pens’ offensive onslaught from Boston to Vancouver, culminating in a record-setting 96 goals while silencing doubters and propelling them toward another Stanley Cup run.
+Opponents withered under the Pens’ offensive onslaught, culminating in a record-setting 96 goals during the streak.

 Other Long Streaks

-Speaking of the Penguins, the Pittsburgh Club holds an NHL-record total of 14 straight playoff game wins.
-That streak started in the 1992 post-season and concluded in the 1993 playoffs.
+Speaking of the Penguins, Pittsburgh holds an NHL-record total of 14 straight playoff game wins.
+That streak started in the 1992 postseason and concluded in the 1993 playoffs.

-A record for ties included in win streaks brings us the longest in the NHL’s over one-hundred-year history!
+A record for ties included in win streaks brings us the longest in the NHL’s over 100-year history!
 The 1979–80 Philadelphia Flyers hold an unbeaten streak of 35 straight games.

 As you can see, hockey doesn’t get much better than these ice squads reeling off win after win.

-The Pittsburgh Penguins’ 17-game streak is at the top of the list right now.
+The Pittsburgh Penguins’ 17-game winning streak in 1992-93 is at the top of the list right now.

 We're Social...for Statheads